fedi-e2ee/public-key-directory-specification/Specification.md

 Fediverse servers.
 Richard plans to use his privileged access to selectively reject Fireproof messages, lie about the history of the transparency log, etc.

-To address dishonest logs, users can rely on witness co-signatures (part of the Sigsum protocol) to ensure that history is unchanged between different perspectives.
+To address dishonest logs, users can rely on witness co-signatures (part of the Transparency Log protocol) to ensure that history is unchanged between different perspectives.
 This aspect is addressable.

 Malicious, selective rejection of protocol messages cannot be addressed by construction.
 Instead, the independence of Public Key Directory operators from Fediverse instance administrators should be maintained.
 As this is a social